 The names, logos, and other brand collateral associated with each of the Board facilities are the property of of the Board and protected under applicable state, federal, and/or common law trademark.

 The Vestavia Hills Board of Education has registered trademarks for its brand identity with the State of Alabama.
 Registered trademarks include the Institutional Mark and VH Block Mark, the 1REBEL Mark, the Old English V, the “Rebels” Script Mark; and the word phrases “Vestavia Rebels” and “Vestavia Hills Rebels.”
 In addition, the names, logos, and other related brand materials in use by each VHCS school are protected under common law trademark standards and Board of Education policy.
 Any items that incorporate any of these trademarks must adhere to state trademark law and this VHCS Brand and Identity Guide.

-Vendors, community partners, civic groups, and individuals who wish to create, market, and/or sell items bearing any of the registered trademarks of Vestavia Hills City Schools must first enter into a licensing agreement with the Board of Education first.
+Businesses, community partners, civic groups, and individuals who wish to create, market, and/or sell items bearing any of the registered trademarks of Vestavia Hills City Schools must first enter into a licensing agreement with the Board of Education.
 The licensing process ensures that all vendors are working in partnership with, and in support of, Vestavia Hills City Schools and its mission.
-Licensed vendors must adhere to all guidelines in the Brand Guide and may be required to submit designs to VHCS for review before production.
+Licensed vendors must adhere to all guidelines in the Brand and Identity Guide and may be required to submit designs to VHCS for review before production.
 Items that do not adhere to the VHCS Brand Guide may not be produced, sold, or displayed in any form.